AccelByte/cloudsave-validator-grpc-plugin-server-python/README.md

 ### Test with AccelByte Gaming Services

-For testing this app which is running locally with AGS, the `gRPC server` needs to be exposed to the internet.
-To do this without requiring public IP, we can use something like [ngrok](https://ngrok.com/).
+To test the app, which runs locally with AGS, the `gRPC server` needs to be connected to the internet.
+To do this without requiring public IP, you can use local tunnel service.

 1. Run this app by using command below.